AdrianKoshka/bach-papers/poc/user-docs/quotes/intro.md

 So, why did we write the document in `bach`, something you probably had to write your own parser for your schema for?
 Simply put, `bach` is quite a bit nicer and easier to read and write than XML is.

+### More in Depth usage

+More in depth instructions about how to manipulate bach files can be found [in the next section](processing.md).